Ticketing

 For your ticketing questions, please review our Commencement ticketing FAQ below first.
 If you have any additional questions, please submit a support request.

-Eligible graduates will receive an email with the link to register for tickets for themselves and their guests in late April.
+Eligible graduates will receive a registration link (for themselves and guests) via email in April.

 You are automatically eligible to request tickets for the main Commencement ceremony if you:

-- Conferred a degree in Summer 2024, Autumn 2024, or Winter 2025.
+- Conferred a degree in Summer 2025, Autumn 2025, or Winter 2026.

-- Are expected to confer your degree in Spring 2025 or Summer 2025.
+- Are expected to confer your degree in Spring 2026 or Summer 2026.

-- Are a coterm student who began your undergraduate program in Autumn 2021.
+- Are a coterm student who began your undergraduate program in Autumn 2022.

-NOTE: If you plan to apply to graduate in Summer 2025 but have a different expected graduation date than listed above, follow the exception request process above.
+NOTE: If you plan to apply to graduate in Summer 2026 but have a different expected graduation date than listed above, follow the exception request process above.

 If they do not receive them, check the spam/junk folder.
 If not there, confirm with your student that they used the correct email address in their request.
+Updates and changes can be made up to the deadline.

 You can use the same email address for more than one guest.
 The tickets for those guests will be sent to the email address you provided.
 Guests who do not have an individual email account or who share an email account with another guest must enter with the person who received the tickets.